GuanLab/FastClone_GuanLab/README.md

 ```
 fastclone load-[FILE_FORMAT] prop [FILE_NAME] [TUMOR_PURITY] solve [OUTPUT_PATHWAY]
 ```
+(If purity is unavailable, input "None" at the position of [TUMOUR__PURITY], and FastClone will infer purity automatically)

 An example to load samples and infer (t1.tsv is included in this repository):
 ```
 fastclone load-pyclone prop t1.tsv 0.8 solve ./fastclone_result
 ```
 （Please make sure t1.tsv is under your current directory）

-If purity is unavailable, Input None and it will infer automatically

 Run `fastclone` for more help information.